spendnetwork/silvereye/README.md

 3. Start the server after installation completed.

 	3.1.
-SSH into your VM instance and run the following:
+If you are running your machine on a local machine, run the following from the silvereye directory:

 		script/server

+	3.2.
+If you are running on a remote machine, SSH into your machine and run the followingfrom the silvereye directory:

+        sudo ALLOWED_HOSTS='*' python3 ./manage.py runserver 0.0.0.0:8000

+    * Where '*' would allow all hosts, only to be used on development host, or you can change it to your machine IP address

 ### Deployment to Heroku